Looking to subdivide or consolidate a parcel of land in the Town of Yarmouth? You've come to the right place!

 The Subdivision By-law provides a uniform development standard when creating new lots.
 For instance, new subdivisions involving new roads require that the subdivider install new municipal services – such as sewer, water, storm sewer, and roadways – to the specifications outlined in the by-law.

-To start the application process to build a subdivision in the town:
+To start the application process to subdivide in the town:

 - Discuss the requirements for your subdivision with our Development Officer.
 This is necessary because different areas will require different lot sizes and frontages, depending on their location and size.

-- Contact the Department of Operational Services to determine whether your lot can be serviced by sewer and/or water.
+- Contact the Department of Operational Services to determine whether your lot is/or can be serviced by sewer and/or water.
 If sewer services aren't available, you may not be able to subdivide.
-The Town of Yarmouth only permits the use of on-site services within the Residential Holding (R-H) zone – see the Land Use By-law for details.
+The Town of Yarmouth only permits the use of on-site services within the Residential Holding (R-H) zone and the Comprehensive Development (CD) zone – see the Land Use By-law for details.

 - Seek legal advice or contact the Land Registration Office (based in Bridgewater as of June 2015) to determine the requirements of the Land Registration Act.
 Your property may have to be transferred or migrated into the new land registration system.
 For more information, visit Access Nova Scotia Property Online.